 - Photographs and digital images

-Under the Act, currently enrolled students have the right to request that Directory Information not be disclosed.
-To withhold disclosure of Directory Information, written notification must be received in the Registrar’s Office by no later than the final date for course registration each semester as published on the Academic Calendar.
-If notification is not received in the Registrar’s Office by the final published course registration deadline, it will be assumed that all Directory Information may be disclosed for the remainder of the current academic year.
-The Request to Prevent Disclosure of FERPA Directory Information form is available online or by contacting the Registrar’s Office.
-Students should consider very carefully the consequences of any decision to withhold Directory Information.
-Should a student decide to inform the college not to release his or her Directory Information, any future requests during the academic year for such information (including non-institutional persons or organizations as well as friends and relatives) will be refused.
-Also note that a request to withhold Directory Information made during the academic year in which a student leaves the college (graduates, withdraws, etc.) remains in effect thereafter unless rescinded by the (former) student in writing.
+Under the Act, currently enrolled students had the right to request that Directory Information not be disclosed.
+To withhold disclosure of Directory Information, written notification must have been received in the Registrar’s Office by no later than the final date for course registration each semester as published on the Academic Calendar.
+If notification was not received in the Registrar’s Office by the final published course registration deadline, it would be assumed that all Directory Information could be disclosed for the remainder of the current academic year.
+The Request to Prevent Disclosure of FERPA Directory Information form was available online or by contacting the Registrar’s Office.
+Students should have considered very carefully the consequences of any decision to withhold Directory Information.
+Should a student have decided to inform the college not to release his or her Directory Information, any future requests during the academic year for such information (including non-institutional persons or organizations as well as friends and relatives) would be refused.
+Also note that a request to withhold Directory Information made during the academic year in which a student was leaving the college (graduating, withdrawing, etc.) remained in effect thereafter unless rescinded by the (former) student in writing.

-Marlboro College assumes approval for disclosure when students do not specifically request that directory information be withheld by the stated deadline.
-Questions and concerns about the Privacy Act, directory information or issues of confidentiality should be addressed to the Registrar or the Director of Academic Advising.
+Marlboro College assumed approval for disclosure when students did not specifically request that directory information be withheld by the stated deadline.
+Questions and concerns about the Privacy Act, directory information, or issues of confidentiality should have been addressed to the Registrar or the Director of Academic Advising.

-All records, including academic records from other institutions, test scores, etc., sent to Marlboro College become part of the official student file and can neither be returned nor duplicated for any purpose.
+All records, including academic records from other institutions, test scores, etc., sent to Marlboro College became part of the official student file and could neither be returned nor duplicated for any purpose.

-Marlboro College and its representatives occasionally take photographs for the college’s use in print and electronic publications.
-This serves as public notice of the college’s intent to do so and as a release to the college of permission to use such images as it deems fit.
-Students who object to the use of their photographs have the right to withhold release by filling out the Request to Prevent Disclosure of FERPA Directory Information form available online or by contacting the Registrar’s Office by the deadline for course registration.
+Marlboro College and its representatives occasionally took photographs for the college’s use in print and electronic publications.
+This served as public notice of the college’s intent to do so and as a release to the college of permission to use such images as it deemed fit.
+Students who objected to the use of their photographs had the right to withhold release by filling out the Request to Prevent Disclosure of FERPA Directory Information form available online or by contacting the Registrar’s Office by the deadline for course registration.

-No weapons or ammunition may be brought or kept by students on campus at any time.
-Such weapons include, but are not limited to, firearms of any kind, air or gas powered guns, cross bows, sling shots, as well as fireworks, explosives, and explosive devices of any type.
-The administration reserves the right to determine what is and what is not a controlled item under this policy, and to search all College premises for such materials at any time and without warning.
+No weapons or ammunition could be brought or kept by students on campus at any time.
+Such weapons included, but were not limited to, firearms of any kind, air- or gas-powered guns, cross bows, sling shots, as well as fireworks, explosives, and explosive devices of any type.
+The administration reserved the right to determine what was and what was not a controlled item under this policy, and to search all College premises for such materials at any time and without warning.

-The Plant and Operations staff, in consultation with the Fire and Safety Committee, will establish a clearly marked and advertised Safety Zone.
+The Plant and Operations staff, in consultation with the Fire and Safety Committee, established a clearly marked and advertised Safety Zone.